elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Variables

 Variables in Elixir must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
-The variable may continue using a sequence of Unicode letters, numbers and underscores.
+The variable may continue using a sequence of Unicode letters, numbers, and underscores.
 Variables may end in `?` or `!`.
 See [Unicode Syntax](unicode-syntax.html) for a formal specification.

 [Elixir's naming conventions](naming-conventions.html) recommend variables to be in `snake_case` format.

 ### Non-qualified calls (local calls)

 Non-qualified calls, such as `add(1, 2)`, must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
-The call may continue using a sequence of Unicode letters, numbers and underscore.
+The call may continue using a sequence of Unicode letters, numbers, and underscore.
 Calls may end in `?` or `!`.
 See [Unicode Syntax](unicode-syntax.html) for a formal specification.

 Parentheses for non-qualified calls are optional, except for zero-arity calls, which would then be ambiguous with variables.
 If parentheses are used, they must immediately follow the function name *without spaces*.
 For example, `add (1, 2)` is a syntax error, since `(1, 2)` is treated as an invalid block which is attempted to be given as a single argument to `add`.